 The best way to get to Northern Ireland’s famous Giant’s Causeway is by taking the magnificent Causeway Coast driving route.
 Starting in Belfast, the road wraps around the nine Glens of Antrim, winding between charming coastal villages and stunning scenic locations.

-Built in 1177, this castle is one of the best preserved medieval buildings in Northern Ireland.
-The castle has an impressive 17th century cannon display and lots of historical information about the buildings eventful history including tales of besieging by Scots, English and French.
+Built-in 1177, this castle is one of the best-preserved medieval buildings in Northern Ireland.
+The castle has an impressive 17th-century cannon display and lots of historical information about the buildings eventful history including tales of besieging by Scots, English and French.

 The Gobbins is a cliff-face path at Islandmagee.
 It runs across bridges, past caves and through a tunnel along The Gobbins cliffs which are recognised for their rich geology and birdlife.
 Those not wishing to walk the cliff path could enjoy the Visitor Centre and learn about The Gobbins through the on-site exhibition.

-Nesteled at the foot Glenarm, the first of the Nine Glens of Antrim you will find the picturesque village of Glenarm with its sandy bay and beautiful Georgian Streets.
+Nestled at the foot Glenarm, the first of the Nine Glens of Antrim you will find the picturesque village of Glenarm with its sandy bay and beautiful Georgian Streets.
 Not far away is Glenarm Forest Park, an 800-acre nature preserve and Glenarm Castle where you can visit the Castle’s Walled Garden.

 Carnlough is a pretty town with a lovely harbour and prominent historic hotel.
 Take the steps going uphill next to the Harbour Lights building to the stunning Cranny Falls.